MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-authentication-data-encryption.md

 4. Use the MOMCertImport tool to configure Operations Manager.

 > [!NOTE]
-> Certificates with the KEYSPEC other than 1 are not supported.
+> Certificates with the KEYSPEC other than 1 aren't supported.

-These are the same steps for installing certificates on a gateway server, except you do not install or run the gateway approval tool
+These are the same steps for installing certificates on a gateway server, except you don't install or run the gateway approval tool

 #### Confirming Certificate Installation

-If you have properly installed the certificate, the following event is written into the Operations Manager event log.
+If you've properly installed the certificate, the following event is written into the Operations Manager event log.

 Type | Source | Event ID | General |
 ----------|----------|----------|----------|